MrKerim/node-express-MDB-project/README.md

 * I am sending data from frontend to backend and in there I am recording the text
 * into a txt file, after this step when I need to get the data I just simply read and send it.
 * There were some problems however I nailed them.

+### V2.0

+* Following the turtorial in this [link](https://www.youtube.com/watch?v=_ee38nL13mE).
+Creating a user blog API for social media like site.
+* Learning mongodb and other tools.